-Complicating the issue is an anti-science stance that exists in the County.
-This impactsthe western boundary since certain scientific evidence that relates to discussions about the position of the western boundary of the Casper Aquifer Protection Area (CAPA) is forbidden.
+Complicating the issue is anti-science language that exists in the County.
+This impacts the western boundary since certain scientific evidence that relates to discussions about the position of the western boundary of the Casper Aquifer Protection Area (CAPA) is forbidden.
 (Albany County Zoning Resolution, Chapter 3, Section 3, Subsection D(3)).

 8. WHO OWNS THE AQUIFER PROTECTION AREA?